lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   or passive adversary.
 This document is concerned with shared secrets established via public key cryptagraphic operations.

+## Composite Design Philosophy

+{{I-D.driscoll-pqt-hybrid-terminology}} defines composites as:

+>   *Composite Cryptographic Element*:  A cryptographic element that
+>      incorporates multiple component cryptographic elements of the same
+>      type in a multi-algorithm scheme.

+Composite keys as defined here follow this definition and should be regarded as a single key that performs a single cryptographic operation such key generation, signing, verifying, encapsulating, or decapsulating -- using its internal sequence of component keys as if they form a single key.
+This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module, and the single composite public key, private key, and ciphertext can be carried in existing fields in protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652], and the Trust Anchor Format [RFC5914].
+In this way, composites achieve "protocol backwards-compatibility" in that they will drop cleanly into any protocol that accepts KEM algorithms without requiring any modification of the protocol to handle multiple keys.

 ## Algorithm Selection Criteria {#sec-selection-criteria}